JayWebz/CountdownTriviaGame/README.md

 ```

 Known issues and future enhancements:
--when app is running, app must remain in active window.
+*when app is running, app must remain in active window.
 If referred back to, game will break due to DOM timing misses.
--Scoring needs should be visible at the end of each question.
+*Scoring needs should be visible at the end of each question.
--Space out clue delivery a bit more.
+*Space out clue delivery a bit more.